Meister Eckhart: Sermon Forty

 Now listen to a true saying!
 If a man gave a thousand marks of gold for building churches and convents, that would be a great thing.
 Yet that man would give far more who could regard a thousand marks as nothing; he would have done far more than the other.

 When God created all creatures, they were so poor and narrow that He could not move in them.
-But the soul He made so like Himself and so much in His own image, on purpose [in order] to give Himself to her; for whatever else He gave her she had no care for.
+But the soul He made like Himself and in His own image so that he could give Himself to her; for whatever else He gave her she had no care for.
 God must give me Himself for my own as He is His own, or I shall get nothing and nothing will [satisfy me].
 Whoever shall thus receive Him outright must have wholly renounced himself and gone out of himself.
-He gets straight from God all that He has, as his own just as much as it is His . . .
+He gets straight from God all that He has as his own just as much as it is His . . .
 Those who have gone out of themselves and renounced themselves in equal measure will receive equally, and no less.
 (Walshe, Vol I, p.
 281)

 I beg of you, whoever you may be, who are desirous of giving yourselves to God, not to take yourselves back when once you are given to Him, and to remember that a thing once given away is no longer at your disposal.
 Abandonment is the key to the inner life: he who is thoroughly abandoned will soon be perfect.